schellenberg/computerscience30/_sources/datastructures/maps.rst

 Assignment Idea
 -----------------

-Give :download:`starter code <sentiment-analysis-starter-code.zip>` for movie review sentiment analysis, and have the students just fill in two functions (related to storing/accessing information from a Map). `Idea from Nifty assignments <http://nifty.stanford.edu/2016/manley-urness-movie-review-sentiment/>`_
+Give :download:`starter code <../handouts/sentiment-analysis-starter-code.zip>` for movie review sentiment analysis, and have the students just fill in two functions (related to storing/accessing information from a Map). `Idea from Nifty assignments <http://nifty.stanford.edu/2016/manley-urness-movie-review-sentiment/>`_

 Practice Quiz